menaSami/ecommerce/README.md

 # ecommerce
-Okay i will make some changes.
+Okay i will make some changes too.